Top 10 Greatest Whammy Bar Users

 Speed King is a good example of it.
 He used the whammy bar in the early '70s.
 He used a lot of whammy bar.

-Jeff Beck Geoffrey Arnold "Jeff" was an English rock guitarist.
-He was one of the three noted guitarists to have played with The Yardbirds (the other two being Eric Clapton and Jimmy Page).
-Beck also formed The Jeff Beck Group and Beck, Bogert & Appice.
+Geoffrey Arnold "Jeff" Beck was an English rock guitarist.
+He was one of the three notable guitarists to have played with The Yardbirds, alongside Eric Clapton and Jimmy Page.
+Beck also formed The Jeff Beck Group and the power trio Beck, Bogert and Appice.

 He popularized whammy bar use more than any guitarist.
 Whenever you talk about whammy bar use, he always comes first.